Hockey Gods

 Uploaded By: PRESIDENT on August 6th, 2017

-Edwin Vernon "Shadow" Westfall - Born September 19, 1940 in Belleville, Ontario is a retired Canadian professional ice Hockey defenseman & right winger.
+Edwin Vernon "Shadow" Westfall - Born September 19, 1940 in Belleville, Ontario is a retired Canadian ice Hockey defenseman, right winger and color analyst.

 Westfall played his junior Hockey for the Barrie Flyers from 1957 to 1961, while also playing a few games for the Kingston Frontenacs in 1960.

-Westfall had a surprise waiting for him by Kingston Frontenacs coach Harry Sinden.
-Harry used Westfall on right wing as opposed to defense.
+Westfall had a surprise waiting for him by Kingston Frontenacs coach Harry Sinden, as he used Westfall on right wing as opposed to defense.
 Being a defensive defenseman he naturally became a defensive specialist up front as well.
 He also produced nicely offensively, scoring 5 goals and 16 assists in 21 games.

 Westfall returned to the Bruins the next season, while also playing 13 games for the AHL Providence Reds, and by 1964, he was firmly ensconced on Boston's checking line.

 Westfall's first notable offensive season came in 1964-65, when he managed 12 goals and 15 assists in 65 games.
-His mandate was to keep the opposition away from Bruins' goaltenders Eddie Johnston and Gerry Cheevers, and he performed that function admirably.
+His mandate was to keep the opposition away from Bruins' goaltenders Eddie Johnston and Gerry Cheevers.

 The 1969-70 season was a breakthrough year for the Bruins, and Westfall was on the ice when the Bruins won the Stanley Cup on Bobby Orr's championship-winning goal in overtime of game 4 against the St. Louis Blues.
 Westfall played in all 14 playoff games, scoring three goals and adding five assists.

 The following year the Bruins were an offensive powerhouse, and even defensive specialists like Westfall benefited from playing with the likes of Orr, Esposito, Hodge, and Bucyk.
-Westfall netted a career-high 25 goals and 34 assists for 59 points.
+Westfall netted a career-high 25 goals, 34 assists, also scoring his only NHL hat-trick vs Ernie Wakely of St. Louis Blues on February 11, 1971 at St. Louis Arena in a 5-3 Boston win.
 The Bruins seemed like a lock to take their second consecutive Cup.
 However, a rookie goaltender out of Cornell University had other ideas.
 A 23-year-old named Ken Dryden, a 6'4" 215-pounder from Hamilton, turned in one of the greatest goaltending performances in NHL playoff history, shutting down the Big Bad Bruins in the semi-finals.
 From there Montreal went on to defeat the Chicago Blackhawks to win the Cup.

 As hard as that playoff loss was for the Bruins, they came back tougher than ever the following year, eager to prove that they were still the best team in the NHL.
 Once again they dominated the regular season and went on to win their second Stanley Cup in three years, knocking off the New York Rangers in six games.
 In 15 playoff games, Westfall collected four goals and three assists.